-Antarctica’s 7th Summit: Mount Vinson Massif is Antarctica’s highest mountain with the elevation of 16,066 feet (4,897 meters).
-It is located on the southern part of the main ride of the Sentinel Range of the Ellsworth Mountains.
+Antarctica’s 7th Summit: Mount Vinson Massif is Antarctica’s highest mountain with an elevation of 16,066 feet (4,897 meters).
+It is located on the southern part of the main ridge of the Sentinel Range of the Ellsworth Mountains.
 Mount Vinson Massif is one of the 7 summits and people come from all around the world to climb it.

 Antarctica has an active volcano: Antarctica is home to Mount Erebus, the second-highest volcano in Antarctica, and the southernmost active volcano on the planet.
 Located in the Ross Dependency on Ross Island, it is the sixth highest mountain on the continent with an elevation of 3,794 meters (12,448 ft).
 The summit contains a lava lake, that’s one of five long-lasting lava lakes on Earth.

 There are huge buried mountains: Antarctica has some tall mountains, however, they are buried under a ton of ice.
 Antarctica’s Gamburtsev Mountains are a range of steep peaks that rise 9,000 feet (3,000 meters) and stretch 750 miles (1,200 kilometers) across the interior of Antarctica.
 They are completely buried under up to 15,750 feet (4,800 meters) of ice.